10 best badminton racquets in india featured image swag swami article

 Types of Badminton Racquets

-There is no single racket that every badminton player can use.
-The choice of racquet depends a lot on your playing style.
-We have taken a look at different types of badminton racquets below.
+There is no one-size-fits-all racket for every badminton player.
+The choice of racket depends heavily on your playing style.
+Let’s explore the different types of badminton rackets:

 Isometric Badminton Racquets

-The shape of a badminton racquet plays a big part in how power is delivered when you swing it.
-A regular racket is oval-shaped, while an isometric racket is slightly wider towards the top edge.
-Because of this, it is sometimes called a ‘square-edge’ racket.
-This shape causes optimal power to be delivered over a larger-than-normal area.
-This area is called the sweet spot.
-Isometric racquets are great for beginners, as it is easier to hit the cock properly due to the large sweet spot.
+The shape of a badminton racket significantly affects the power generated when swinging it.
+A regular racket is oval-shaped, while an isometric racket is slightly wider towards the top edge, often referred to as a “square-edge” racket.
+This shape allows for optimal power delivery over a larger-than-normal area called the sweet spot.
+Isometric racquets are ideal for beginners as the larger sweet spot makes it easier to hit the shuttlecock accurately.

 Oval Badminton Racquets